The phenomenon of state reduction: Conclusion

 Second, the restriction of \cite{hajicek2,hajicek4} to macroscopic meters can be abandoned because dissipation processes are possible also in much smaller detectors.
 Thus, our theory becomes applicable to many modern experiments.

 Third, papers \cite{hajicek2,hajicek4} used the notion of separation status in an incorrect way because the their misleading limitation to the geometrical aspects of the experimental arrangements.
-The present paper has shown that the local aspects of separation status are not always important.
-Hence, our theory of state reduction is independent of representation used to formulate it so that it is covariant with respect to unitary transformations.
+The generalised notion of separation status enabled a formulation of the theory of state reduction in a way that is independent of representation it so that it is covariant with respect to unitary transformations.

-Finally, the example of superconducting rings have also suggested that an experimental check of the theory is possible.
+Finally, an example based on superconducting rings \cite{LS} seems to suggests that an experimental check of the theory is possible.
 In summary, a better understanding of the notion of state reduction has resulted.

-\subsection{Acknowledgements}
+\section{Acknowledgements}

 The author is indebted to Nicolas Gisin, Stefan J\'{a}no\v{s}, Petr Jizba and Ji\v{r}\'{\i} Tolar for useful discussions.